-10. I operate an approved pet boarding facility.
-Can I take in pets belonging to COVID-19 patients?
+9. I operate a licensed pet boarding facility.
+Can I take in healthy pets belonging to confirmed COVID-19 patients or people under SHN/QO?

-Approved pet boarding facilities can take in pets belonging to confirmed COVID-19 patients if they have been unable to make alternative pet care arrangements (e.g. care from other members of the household).
+Licensed pet boarders can take on healthy pets belonging to confirmed COVID-19 patients or people under SHN/QO if they have been unable to make alternative pet care arrangements (e.g. care from other members of the household).

-Approved pet boarding facilities are to abide by safe management measures by MOH and operational guidelines for the Animal and Veterinary Sector (e.g. safe distancing amongst employees, temperature monitoring, observing good personal hygiene) to minimise the spread of COVID-19.
-Do refer to the Circular for managing pets of C+ owners for more information.
+Licensed pet boarders are to abide by safe management measures by MOH and operational guidelines for the Animal and Veterinary Sector (e.g. safe distancing amongst employees, temperature monitoring, observing good personal hygiene) to minimise the spread of COVID-19.